-REM sleep may be especially important for brain development in infants.
-Some research indicates that this sleep stage is responsible for the neural stimulation necessary to develop mature neural connections.
+REM sleep may be essential for brain development in infants.
+Some research indicates that this sleep stage is responsible for the neural stimulation necessary for mature brain structure developments.

-These findings may help explain why infants require higher levels of REM sleep each night, with the number of minutes of REM sleep falling as people age.
+These findings may help explain why infants require higher levels of REM sleep, with the number of minutes of REM sleep falling as people age.

 Consequences of a lack of REM sleep